Cosas1008/leetcode-1/readme.md

 (i.e., 0 1 2 4 5 6 7 might become 4 5 6 7 0 1 2).
 You are given a target value to search.
 If found in the array return its index, otherwise return -1.
 You may assume no duplicate exists in the array.
+## 50. Pow(x, n)
+Implement pow(x, n).
+## 55. Jump Game
+Given an array of non-negative integers, you are initially positioned at the first index of the array.
+Each element in the array represents your maximum jump length at that position.
+Determine if you are able to reach the last index.
 ## 69. Sqrt(x)
 Implement int sqrt(int x).
 Compute and return the square root of x.